-- (1) Admission Criteria: The program shall have written criteria for accepting or refusing admission requests, including steps for making referrals for individuals not admitted to the program.
-The criteria shall be available to clients, staff, and the community and require: - (a) The program to ensure that the onset of treatment occurs within five weeks of application to the program.
+(1) Admission Criteria: The program shall have written criteria for accepting or refusing admission requests, including steps for making referrals for individuals not admitted to the program.
+The criteria shall be available to clients, staff, and the community and require:

+(a) For persons determined to be appropriate for admission, the program to ensure that the onset of outpatient treatment occurs within five weeks of application to the program.
 The program shall provide interim informational services until an individual is admitted to the program.
-These services should include education and counseling or referral to counseling about infectious diseases (HIV, tuberculosis, sexually-transmitted diseases), referral to prenatal care for pregnant women, referral to medical care when appropriate, referral to self-help support groups, education about the effects of alcohol and other drug use on the fetus, and crisis intervention when appropriate. - (b) No person under 14 years of age may be admitted to an alcohol and other drug treatment program unless a parent, legal guardian, or responsible adult designated by the state authority (i.e., "emancipated minor" laws) completes and signs consent forms. - (c) For those clients refused admission based on assessment, the program shall document the reasons for refusal and subsequent referrals within seven days following the refusal decision. - (2) Intake Procedures: The program shall utilize a written intake procedure.
-The procedure shall include documentation that all admissions have been found appropriate for services according to criteria approved by the Office of Alcohol and Drug Abuse Programs described and incorporated by reference in the Attachment, "Chemical Dependency Placement, Continued Stay, and Discharge Criteria." - (3) Orientation: The program shall give to the client, document the receipt of by the client, and make available to others, written program orientation information which includes: - (a) The program's philosophical approach to treatment;
+These services should include education and referral to counseling about infectious diseases (HIV, tuberculosis, hepatitis A, B, or C, sexually-transmitted diseases), referral to prenatal care for pregnant women, referral to medical care when appropriate, referral to self-help support groups, education about the effects of alcohol and other drug use on the fetus, and crisis intervention when appropriate.

+(b) No person under 14 years of age may be admitted to an alcohol and other drug treatment program unless a parent, legal guardian, or responsible adult designated by the state authority (i.e., "emancipated minor" laws) completes and signs consent forms.

+(c) No person under 18 years of age may be admitted to a residential program without the prior consent of the parent, guardian, or other legally authorized person.

+(d) For those clients refused admission based on assessment, the program shall document the reasons for refusal and subsequent referrals within seven days following the refusal decision.

+(2) Intake Procedures: The program shall utilize a written intake procedure.
+The procedure shall include documentation that all admissions have been found appropriate for services according to criteria approved by the Office of Alcohol and Drug Abuse Programs described and incorporated by reference in the attachment, "Chemical Dependency Placement, Continued Stay, and Discharge Criteria."

+(3) Orientation: The program shall give to the client, document the receipt of by the client, and make available to others, written program orientation information which includes:

+(a) The program's philosophical approach to treatment;

-- (b) A description of the program treatment services; - (c) Information on clients' rights and responsibilities, including confidentiality, while receiving services; - (d) Information on the rules governing clients' behavior and those infractions that may result in discharge or other actions.
-At a minimum, the rules shall state the consequence of alcohol and other drug use, absences from appointments, nonpayment of fees, and failure to participate in the planned treatment activities; - (e) Information on the specific hours of service availability and emergency services information; and - (f) A schedule of fees and charges. - (4) Client Record: The following information shall be recorded in each client's record at the time of admission: - (a) Client name, address, and telephone number; - (b) Whom to contact in case of an emergency, including telephone number; - (c) Fee agreement based on the client's ability to pay, when appropriate; - (d) Name of individual completing intake/assessment; and - (e) If the client refuses to provide the necessary information, documentation of that fact in the client file.
+(b) A description of the program treatment services;

+(c) Information on clients' rights and responsibilities, including confidentiality, while receiving services;

+(d) Information on the rules governing clients' behavior and those infractions that may result in discharge or other actions.
+At a minimum, the rules shall state the consequence of alcohol and other drug use, absences from appointments, nonpayment of fees, and failure to participate in the planned treatment activities; and

+(e) Information on emergency services

+(4) Client Record: The following information shall be recorded in each client's record at the time of admission:

+(a) Client name, address, and telephone number;

+(b) Whom to contact in case of an emergency, including telephone number;

+(c) Fee agreement based on the client's ability to pay, when appropriate;

+(d) Name of individual completing intake/assessment; and

+(e) If the client refuses to provide the necessary information, documentation of that fact in the client file.

 [ED.
-NOTE: The Attachment referenced in this rule is not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420